 Did you know that 44 percent of U.S. public school districts have farm-to-school programs?
-And that not only do the initiatives support the local economy, they get kids eating more fruit and vegetables?
+And that not only do the initiatives support the local economy, but they also get kids to eat more fruit and vegetables.

 That’s just one encouraging fact in the “Healthy Schools Raise Healthy Kids” promotion from the Chicago-based global Academy of Nutrition and Dietetics, part of August’s Kids Eat Right Month.
 As it turns out, good student nutrition matters a lot.
 These programs build healthier young people who do better at school and remember what they’ve learned.

 Research shows that students who eat a vitamin- and nutrient-filled, balanced breakfast have better overall nutrition and maintain more optimal weight.
 And that’s important because nearly 17% of American children and teens are obese.
 The best breakfasts include “good carbs”—the kind of complex carbohydrates in grains, beans, legumes, and Little Potatoes—that fill us up and keep our blood sugar levels even, helping us maintain energy throughout the day.

 Students who start the day with a good meal perform better academically and score higher on tests.
 No time for a sit-down meal?
 Just make the kids that Grab and Go Breakfast Potato Casserole!